wp-plugins/jomres/readme.txt

 = Jomres 8.1.16 23/10/2014

-<span class="label label-success">Feature</span> Added a new column booking_language to contracts table so that confirmation emails can be sent to the guest in their own language.
+Added a new column booking_language to contracts table so that confirmation emails can be sent to the guest in their own language.

 Removed some unnecessary directory scanning that was in place to discover the location of Jomres.
 As this file is now created in the installer, the scanning is no longer necessary.
 Added new functionality that supports javascript required by the booking form classic rooms list modals.